 Kanchipuram is one of the seven holiest cities in India with hundreds of temples.
 There is a temple in each and every street of Kanchipuram.
 Some of the temples are Ekambareswarar temple, Kailasanathar temple, Muktheeswarar temple, Kumarakottam temple, Varadharaja Perumal temple, Tiru Parameswara Vinnagaram, and Kanchi Matha among others.
 The cities relation to flowers is thus, special and of great significance, as visitors to the temple offer flowers at all the temples.
 It is no surprise then that the famous kanjeevaram sarees that are created in Kanchipuram, have designs and motifs inspired from these temples.
 Flower motifs make way through silk and gold threads onto the precious kanjeevaram sarees.
 Lotus and jasmine are often seen in kanjeevaram sarees.

 The flower market – a spectacle

-From 5 AM onwards, as the sun rises, slowly, the market starts filling up with more flower sellers and buyers.
+From 5 am onwards, as the sun rises, slowly, the market starts filling up with more flower sellers and buyers.
 The flowers are sourced from a number of farms in and around Kanchipuram.
 Some of the farms are known for organic farming practices.
-Guided tours to the flower market and organic farms in and around the city are popular tourist activities.
 The colourful and bustling activities in the flower market, engulfed with fragrances, is an interesting spectacle for those who haven’t experienced it elsewhere.